huggla/Disk-less_Rancher/README.md

 Imagine that you need a server but have no money to buy one.

-In a first scenario you do have access to a trove of unused, somewhat old, workstations, of which most lacks a hard drive.
+In a first scenario you do have access to a trove of no longer used, somewhat old, workstations, of which most lacks a hard drive.

 In a second scenario you are working in a small office with a handful coworkers, all with a computer on their desk.